victpork/sshsyrup/README.md

 server.allowRandomUser | Allow user to login with any user names.
 Default to _false_ server.ident | Server identification string.
 Default to _SSH-2.0-OpenSSH_6.8p1_ server.maxConnections | Max connections allowed simutaneously.
-Default to _10_ server.userList | Contains a Map that has user name as key and password as value.
-Use asterisk '*' as password will allow any password to login to that account server.sessionLogFmt | Terminal session log format.
+Default to _10_ server.sessionLogFmt | Terminal session log format.
 Can be _asciinema_ or _uml_.
+Default _asciinema_
-Default _asciinema_ asciinema.logfileprefix | Prefix to write asciinema compatible terminal replay files.
+asciinema.logfileprefix | Prefix to write asciinema compatible terminal replay files.
 Default to _test_ asciinema.apiEndpoint | The service endpoint for the replay to upload.
 Default to _https://asciinema.org_